 - FlexJobs: FlexJobs is a subscription service that can connect you with remote jobs (full-time and part-time).

-- Fiverr: Fiverr specializes in what are called "micro-gigs" that can be done quickly, such as writing a few posts for a client's social media page.
+- Fiverr: Fiverr specializes in "micro-gigs" that can be done quickly, such as writing a few posts for a client's social media page.

-Dealing with unemployment and the resulting financial hardship is incredibly stressful and scary, but take a deep breath and know there are numerous resources to help you navigate and survive this tough time.
+Dealing with unemployment and the resulting financial hardship can be incredibly stressful and scary, but hopefully these tactics and resources make it easier to navigate and survive this tough time.

 Despite the precarious financial situation from job loss, it's critical to do everything in your power to pay all bills on time, every time.
 If you find yourself making late payments or working with a credit counselor while you're unemployed, it might be useful to keep an eye on your credit to see what's helping—and what's hurting—your efforts.
 You can monitor your credit for free through Experian.